LostArtefacts/TR-Rando/TRRandomizerCore/Resources/Documentation/ENEMIES.md

 # TR1
 The following enemy restrictions are in place when using "Default" restriction mode during randomization.
 * Torso can appear only once per level in specific rooms.
-* SkateboardKid can appear only once per level in specific rooms.
+* SkateboardKid can appear only twice per level.
 * Natla can appear only once per level.
-* SkateboardKid and Natla cannot appear in the same level together.
 * There can be at most 3 Torso appearances across the game.
 * There can be at most 2 Natla appearances across the game.
 * Cowboy can appear at most 3 times in one level.